andrei-popa88/url/docs/index.rst

 ..
-KepplerPl\url documentation master file, created by sphinx-quickstart on Mon Dec 17 15:49:19 2018.
+KepplerPl_url documentation master file, created by sphinx-quickstart on Mon Dec 17 19:01:01 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-KepplerPl\url
+Welcome to KepplerPl_url's documentation!
 =========================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   overview
-   usage

 Indices and tables
 ==================